samyfs-DA/samyfs-DA/README.md

 # About me

-My passion for data is fueled by my engineering background.
+My engineering background fuels my passion for data .
 I translate my clients' requirements into insights and visualize them to inspire action.

 I have experience working with datasets, extracting, cleaning, and shaping them.
 In this space, I want to share part of my journey into the fascinating world of data analytics and explain why I am passionate about it.